“And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, ‘Abba, Father!'”

 And because you are sons,

+It is clear that the one condition for receiving the Spirit is “because you are sons,” No other requirement or condition is necessary.
 God gives us proof that we are His sons because we have the indwelling Holy Spirit crying out in our hearts.
 This is the evident reality of sonship.
 God does not give the Holy Spirit to those not sons because the proof of son-placing is the provision of the Holy Spirit.
-This is more than a theoretical making us “sons”–for God implants the very life of His Son into our hearts.
+This is more than a theoretical making us “sons”–for God implants the very Spirit of His Son into our hearts.

 God has sent forth the Spirit of His Son

 God “sent forth” His Son, and then He “sent forth the Spirit of His Son.”
-The word “send” means to send officially.
+The same Greek word in both cases for “send” means to send officially.
 The Holy Spirit is the official representative of God to take the place of stewards and guardians of the law.

 into your hearts,

 God sends the Spirit “into your hearts.”
+It is through the Spirit that Christ lives in our hearts (Eph 3:16-17).
 The law could only affect and govern external relations, but the Holy Spirit controls the internal nature of man.

 The Holy Spirit moves the Christian to cry out, “Abba, Father.”
 “Abba” is an Aramaic word for “father,” a term of endearment.
+It does not convey the diminutive idea of “daddy.”
 The Christian could not make this cry without the Holy Spirit.
 This is evidence that the Spirit indwells us.
 We know subjectively that He indwells us because genuine sons and daughters cry out to their Father.

 “But you are not in the flesh but in the Spirit if indeed the Spirit of God dwells in you.
 Now if anyone does not have the Spirit of Christ, he is not His” (Romans 8:9).